 I want to continue to reach out to those who are in pain due to grief or other hurts.
 I also want to try to help others who are friends and family of those who are grieving.
 My heart and purpose in this blog is to share all of those things.
 My book tells our story of our losses and of how the girls and I are coping.
 You will get to hear happy and joyful moments that we experience and all that we strive to be thankful for.
 You will hear my desire to be purposeful in my pain.
 You will also hear about hard times, sad times, and lonely times.
 That is the whole point.
 I want to be real so that others feel the freedom to be real as well.
 My desire is that we learn from one another.

-For the dear lady on facebook, I love you.
-I will not forget my losses.
+For the dear lady on facebook, I will not forget my losses.
 They will not leave my heart.
 I will continue to share because there is a purpose to my sharing.
-I am hoping to reach out to others in pain and am hoping to maybe help a few others who are in their lives who feel lost and confused on how to help them.
+I am hoping to reach out to others in pain and am hoping to maybe help a few others who in their lives are feeling lost and confused on how to help those who are grieving.

 Today’s date brought and still brings much pain.
 I watched my husband who was the strongest man in my life physically and in so many other ways, lay there and not be able to move.
 He looked into my eyes with fear and uncertainty.
 He could not understand why he was laying there paralyzed and in excruciating pain.
 I will never forget.
 Those moments did not define the man that he was, the marriage that we had, or the father that he was.
 But those moments are etched in my heart forever as this was the man that I had been married to for 18 years and had promised my forever to.
 This was the man who was supposed to raise our children together with me.
 We will not forget.